 The mode of dress is left to the discretion and good taste of the parent.
 Special attention should be given to the student's attire during warm weather.
 Students' dress should be appropriate.
 The final decision regarding the suitability of any individual outfit is left to the judgment of the principal.
+Hooded sweatshirt may be worn with the hood down at all times.
+Winter coats must be places in the student's cubby/locker at the beginning of the school and cannot be worn throughout the day.
 Barring special designated days (i.e., Hat Day), hats are not to be worn in school.
 Students are required to wear tennis shoes for gym class.
 Tennis shoes with wheels are not permitted.